12 Licensing

 field in theDESCRIPTION

 Ask every contributor if they’re OK with changing the license.
 If every contributor is on GitHub, the easiest way to do this is to create an issue where you list all contributors and ask them to confirm that they’re OK with the change.
-Two examples where the tidyverse team has relicensed code include generics and covr.

 Once all copyright holders have approved, make the change by calling the appropriate license function.

-12.4 Code given to you
+12.3 Code given to you

 Many packages include code not written by the author.
 There are two main ways this happens: other people might choose to contribute to your package using a pull request or similar, or you might find some code and choose to bundle it.
 This section will discuss code that others give to you, and the next section will discuss code that you bundle.

 When someone contributes code to your package using a pull request or similar, you can assume that the author is happy for their code to use your license.
-This is explicit in the GitHub terms of service, but is generally considered to be true regardless of how the code is contributed23.
+This is explicit in the GitHub terms of service, but is generally considered to be true regardless of how the code is contributed5.

 It’s also important to acknowledge the contribution, and it’s good practice to be generous with thanks and attribution.
+In the tidyverse, we ask that all code contributors include a bullet in NEWS.md

 with their GitHub username, and we thank all contributors in release announcements.
+We only add core developers6 to the DESCRIPTION

 file; but some projects choose to add all contributors no matter how small.

-12.5 Code you bundle
+12.4 Code you bundle

 There are three common reasons that you might choose to bundle code written by someone else:

 You’re including someone else’s CSS or JS library in order to create a useful and attractive web page or HTML widgets.
+Shiny is a great example of a package that does this extensively.

 You’re providing an R wrapper for a simple C or C++ library.
 (For complex C/C++ libraries, you don’t usually bundle the code in your package, but instead link to a copy installed elsewhere on the system).